karthikmprakash/karthikmprakash/README.md

 # Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm Karthik, a passionate self-taught  Software engineer and a Data-Scientist.
+I'm Karthik, a passionate self-taught  Software Engineer and a Data-Scientist.

 I use a combination of intuition in Software, Hardware, Bigdata and Math to solve real world problems.
 I take great care in the experience, architecture, and code quality with a ton of attention to detail in the things I build.
 Keep building solutions that help businesses thrive better, learn more technologies and help people excel at it too.